So you’ve come into some money, now what to do with it? Planning is key.

 And don’t forget to make sure your will is up to date so that your money goes to the people you want it to if anything happens to you.

-We can help you make tax-effective decisions about how to use the money to your advantage so contact us today if you would like to discuss this further.
+We can help you make tax-effective decisions about how to use the money to your advantage.
+Contact us today if you would like to discuss this further.

 © AMP Life Limited.
 This provides general information and hasn’t taken your circumstances into account.
 It’s important to consider your particular circumstances before deciding what’s right for you.
 Although the information is from sources considered reliable, AMP does not guarantee that it is accurate or complete.
 You should not rely upon it and should seek qualified advice before making any investment decision.
 Except where liability under any statute cannot be excluded, AMP does not accept any liability (whether under contract, tort or otherwise) for any resulting loss or damage of the reader or any other person.